FluBBaOfWard/WasabiDS/README.md

 	Controller:
 		Autofire: Select if you want autofire.
 		Controller: 2P start a 2 player game.
-		Swap A/B: Swap which NDS button is mapped to which WS button.
+		Swap A/B: Swap which NDS button is mapped to which SV button.
 	Display:
 		Mono Palette: Here you can select the palette for B & W games.
 		Gamma: Lets you change the gamma ("brightness").